Ahmad-Zaky/folio_okapi_local_environment/README.md

     folio start
     ```

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## File Structure

+### Base Repo Structure

+    .
+    ├── db
+    │   ├── ...
+    │   ├── schemas.txt
+    │   └── init.sql
+    ├── modules
+    │   ├── ...
+    │   ├── modules.json
+    │   └── configuration.json
+    ├── scripts
+    ├── .env
+    ├── run.sh
+    └── docker-compose.yml

+- **db**: its responsible to store all dumped (backup) sql files from our local db, and also used to import (backup) sql files or schema sql files back to our local database.
+    - **schemas.txt**: list database postgres schemas to be included/excluded from dumping from our local database.
+    - **init.sql**: necessary for `postgres` service located in `docker-compose.yml` to create a new `okapi_modules_staging` database with its extensions.
+- **modules**: All modules we work on, are located here, in this directory, starting from first step clone a module until last step install that module.
+    - **modules.json**: Its like a manifest for the modules we working on here in our local environment, including okapi.
+    - **configuration.json**: All configurable data is configured here through (key -> value) approach starting from database configurations until 3rd party integrations like postman.
+- **scripts**: contains all our bash script files implementation for our `FOLIO` local environment enabler, and also contains the old scripts which we started from at the beginning.
+- **.env**: has the env vars for `docker-compose.yml` services.
+- **run.sh**: entry point for our folio local environment script, which connects to the script files located in `script` directory.
+- **docker-compose.yml**: contains all services needed for folio modules like postgres, kafka, elasticsearch, ... etc.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Script Files Structure
+    .
+    ├── run.sh
+    └── scripts
+        ├── preprocess.sh
+        ├── process.sh
+        ├── postprocess.sh
+        ├── validation.sh
+        ├── helpers.sh
+        ├── database.sh
+        ├── aliases.txt
+        └── old
+            ├── run.sh
+            ├── run_custom_old.sh
+            ├── run-mod-settings.sh
+            └── run-with-docker.sh

+- **run.sh**: our entry point script, which orchestrate the execution flow by sourcing scripts from `scripts` directory.
+- **scripts**: contains all all individual scripts for database setup, preprocessing, validation, main processing (clone, build, deploy, etc.), and postprocessing.
+    - **preprocess.sh**: handles all pre-process tasks like running okapi, stop old running modules to start clean, and much more.
+    - **process.sh**: this is the core script handling `modules.json`, as it loops on each module and apply the steps (clone -> build -> register -> deploy -> enable).
+    - **postprocess.sh**: handles all post-process tasks like removing tmp files.
+    - **validation.sh**: centralized script to validate the running script from pre-process and process to post-process phases, like validate prerequisite linux tools, validate the `modules.json` list and much more.
+    - **helpers.sh**: all reusable scripts are located here, and thats why the file is very big, it includes scripts related to logging, requesting using curl, and much more.
+    - **database.sh**: all operations related to the local database like importing/dumping sql files are done here
+    - **aliases.txt**: this is .bashrc/.bash_aliases aliases to help running terminal commands for folio local environment.
+    - **old**: the old script we did start from and its not used any more.
+        - **run.sh**: basic script to run folio local environment, no more used.
+        - **run_custom_old.sh**: customized version of `run.sh` and also no more used.
+        - **run-mod-settings.sh**: basic script to run mod-settings specific as it requires adding some permissions to the logged in user.
+        - **run-with-docker.sh**: basic script to run folio modules like `run.sh` but in docker containers instead of running jar processes.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Untracked Files

+    .
+    └── modules
+        ├── ...
+        ├── output.txt
+        ├── response.txt
+        ├── filtered_modules.json
+        └── headers

+- **output.txt**: is a place where you find all curl responses and output debug error messages.
+- **response.txt##: tmp file catches curl requests response and then read it back into `CURL_RESPONSE` variable.
+- **filtered_modules.json**: processing `modules.json` through `process()` has a feature which you can set a list of modules you want to filter out from `modules.json` the result after the filtering process goes to **filtered_modules.json** file and the `process()` reads modules from this file not directly from `modules.json`.
+- **headers**: used to catch the curl request headers.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 > `folio` commands with arguments, note that they are not  some how steps, instead they are variations on how to run/stop folio modules